jacobvarner/100-days-of-code/r1-log.md

 ### R1D58

 Today I really got started with Node.js and began to learn about routing with Express.
 I learned how to respond to different HTTP requests, send JSON, and insert middleware functions at the root or on specific HTTP requests.
 It's making sense now, but definitely a step up in bew material compared to front end technologies.

+### R1D59

+I finished up the sections on Express and handling HTTP requests today.
+I learned the useful ability to send data to the 'database' and then also receive information from the server using GET and POST methods along with URL parameters.
+I know there is a long way to go, but this little bit of information can go a long way.